Zysberg/Konigsberg/README.md

 ###### Deleting a Node
 Click on the delete button.
 When you hover over a node, it should highlight red.
 Click on the node to delete it.

+###### Deleting an Edge
+Click on the Delete Edge button, white boxes should appear through each edge.
+Hover over the one you want to delete; it should turn red, then click.

 #### Future Updates
 - Deleting specific edges